 4. List of Key Definitions

 The BC has no issue with the definitions provided by the WRT for the terms Law Enforcement, Applicable Laws, and Producers and Maintainers of Whois.
-Additionally, the BC supports the second definition of the term Consumer to mean “any consumer that acts a Producer of Whois data, Maintainer of Whois data and provider of Whois service, or User of Whois data.”
+Additionally, the BC supports a broad definition of the term consumer with a meaning of “all Internet users including natural persons, commercial and non-commercial entities, government and academic entities.”

 Constituency Support: